TonyIvchenko/playground/README.md

 ## Contact

-For questions or comments about the project, please contact the maintainers at toxa.ivchenko@gmail.com.
+For questions or comments about the project, contact maintainers at toxa.ivchenko@gmail.com.